Nalenczewski/Language-Recognition/README.md

 **Language Recognition and Predicting Langauge of Text Taken from the Internet**

-* Use packages like jieba (Chinese tokenizer) and nagisa (Japanese tokenizer) to tokenize Chinese and Japanese, then combine them with the rest of the tokenized langauge data before doing the modeling.
 * Try to solve the same problem but instead of using machine learning, use language dictionaries.
 * I could expand the langauges corpus to include more languages.